bcgov/ds-intro-to-r-2-day/docs/07-dplyr.md

 [1] 7215.327
 ```

-The question here is how might you summarize
+The question here is how might you summarize and
 split by some group you might be interested in.

 ## The `dplyr` package

 Luckily, the [`dplyr`](https://cran.r-project.org/package=dplyr)
 package provides a number of very useful functions for manipulating dataframes
-in a way that will reduce the above repetition, reduce the probability of making
+in a way that will reduce repetition, reduce the probability of making
 errors, and probably even save you some typing.
 As an added bonus, you might
 even find the `dplyr` grammar easier to read.